 - Close the lid.

-- Select Pressure Cook mode and adjust the time to 40 minutes (00:40).
+- Select Pressure Cook mode and cook on high pressure for 40 minutes.

 - Remove as much of the solids from the inner pot as possible, using a slotted spoon.